 Making Room for Shorebirds

-And this is where the bigger picture comes into play.
-You were probably wondering when I’d get to that in this meandering text.
-I thought how often I walk Crown Beach in Alameda, watching the Black-bellied Plovers and Western Sandpipers scuttle through low tide for their snacks.
-Countless joggers, ears stuffed with ear buds, plow through these flocks of birds without even noticing them, scattering them during their precious feeding hours.
-There have been some studies suggesting that human and canine interruptions during foraging operations do, in fact, disturb the birds’ eating patterns and cause them to expend more energy than they should in escaping these hazards.
+I thought of how often I walk Crown Beach in Alameda, watching the Black-bellied Plovers and Western Sandpipers scuttle through low tide for their snacks.
+Countless joggers, ears stuffed with ear buds, beeline through these flocks, scattering birds during their precious feeding hours.
+There have been some studies suggesting that human and canine interruptions during foraging operations do, in fact, disturb the birds’ eating patterns and cause them to expend more energy than they should.

-In the times I’ve walked the wetlands and beaches photographing birds, I’m often alone in even noticing them, with the exception of birders.
-The average park user doesn’t seem to to even see, let alone appreciate these wild and beautiful ambassadors in their midst, especially the smallest among them, the little shorebirds.
-In fairness, it takes some element of connection with these animals to become an interested party.
-I wasn’t always aware of this diverse tableau of birds hugging the ebb and flow of tide.
+The average park user doesn’t seem to see these wild and beautiful ambassadors in their midst, especially the smallest among them, the little shorebirds.
+I wasn’t always aware of this diverse tableau, either — congregations of birds hugging the ebb and flow of tide.
 I saw just “sandpipers” — not the distinct colorations, the nuances in behavior, the way they cock their heads to assess how big of a risk I am — this quiet nation, as Hugh and I like to call them, of shorebirds clustered at waters’ edge.

 For me, working with birds at the wildlife hospital, and seeing them through the splendor of a telephoto lens brought me fast into their world — more keenly aware of my own presence and impact on their habitat, their home.

-And so, an issue like the development of sensitive habitat becomes not just a pragmatic reading of a news bit, but a genuine concern for these beings you’ve come to know and love.
-It becomes impossible to disconnect the destiny of these entities with whom you share your daily space, from your own in a way.
+And so, an issue like the development of sensitive habitat becomes a genuine concern for these beings you’ve come to know and love.
+It becomes impossible to disconnect their destiny from your own in a way.
 Jane Goodall, in Visions of Caliban concludes that the fate of both master and slave rests in the acknowledgment of our interdependence.
 If we are to consider ourselves master — and many of us humans, do — there’s much to contemplate in the notion of how we ourselves stand to gain or lose as the Least [Terns] among us gain or lose.